catalyst-cooperative/open-energy-data-for-all/episodes/escape-from-jupyter.md

 ```

 We'll talk through each file in a moment, but first, let's just try and run our `.py` file.
-Rather than using `python main.py`, we use `uv run` to run the script within our virtual
+We will use `uv run` to run the script within our virtual
 environment.

 ```shell